-Mark Hamill To Receive Hollywood Walk Of Fame Star, ‘Luke’ Claims He ‘Can’t Say This Is A Dream Come True’
+Mark Hamill To Receive Hollywood Walk Of Fame Star, Claims He ‘Can’t Say This Is A Dream Come True’

-Star Wars legend Mark Hamill is getting his own star (of sorts) in this galaxy!
+Star Wars legend Mark Hamill is getting his own star (of sorts) in this galaxy.

-Multiple reports confirm that the longtime actor will receive a star in his name on the Hollywood Walk of Fame on March 8th.
+Multiple reports confirm that the longtime actor will receive a star on the Hollywood Walk of Fame on March 8.

 The longtime actor did not shy away from addressing his reception of this highly-coveted honor and accolade in an Instagram post to his 2.7 million followers on Friday.
 Based on Hamill’s response, it is apparently clear that he took a different approach to accepting the honor and the reality of it than many other actors and actresses who have received this prestigious accolade in the past.